 What’s the chance you pulled nutritionally incorrect information from ChatGPT and a diabetic is reading your article?
 What if you’re in the compliance industry and you’re quoting a law that wasn’t written how ChatGPT told you it was?

-Unless you’re doing a deep dive on each sentence that comes out of it, you’re taking a huge risk having information collected and compiled in this way.
+Unless you’re doing a deep dive on each sentence that comes out of it, you’re taking a risk having information collected and compiled in this way.

 4. It is not truly able to fact-check itself